aalakian/chrips_hyperspectral/index.md

 <div align="justify">
 More details are provided in the paper:
-Alakian, A.; Achard, V. Classification of Hyperspectral Reflectance Images with Physical and Statistical criteria.
+Alakian, A.; Achard, V. Classification of Hyperspectral Reflectance Images With Physical and Statistical Criteria.
 Remote Sens.
 2020, 12, 2335. https://doi.org/10.3390/rs12142335

 </div>